4 reasons to stop relying on your broker’s performance reports

 - How does that compare to last year?

-- What’s my overall return, and what impact are dividends having on my performance?
+- What impact are dividends having on my performance?

 - How am I tracking compared to the market?

-Looking at that table, I have no idea!
+Looking at that report, I have no idea!

 #2 – Dividends are ignored